glpaparelli/cloud-infrastructures/notes/07 - The Cross-Layer Function - Buisness Continuity.md

-**definition:** Buisness Continuity entails preparing for, responding to and recovering from service outage that adversely affects buisness operations.
+**Business Continuity** entails preparing for, responding to and recovering from service outage that adversely affects business operations.

-**BC enables continuos availability of cloud services in the event of failure and helps to meet required service level.**
-BC involves various proactive and reactive measures.
-Disaster recovery is a part of BC, which coordinates the process of restoring infrastructure, including data (required to support ongoing cloud services, after a disaster occurs)
+BC enables continuous availability of cloud services in the event of failure and helps to meet required service level.
+It involves various proactive and reactive measures.
+Disaster recovery is a part of BC, which coordinates the process of restoring infrastructure, including data (required to support ongoing cloud services, after a disaster occurs).

 ## Cloud Service Availability
-**Cloud Service Availability refers to the ability of a cloud service to perform its agreed functions according to buisness requirements and customer expecations during its specified time of operation.**
+**Cloud Service Availability** refers to the ability of a cloud service to perform its agreed functions according to business requirements and customer expectations during its specified time of operation.

-**Service availability** is based on the agreed service time and the downtime, where the agreed service time is the period where the service is supposted to be available
+**Service availability** is based on the agreed service time and the downtime, where the agreed service time is the period where the service is supposed to be available
 $$
  \text{Service Availabilty (\%) =} \,\, \frac{\text{Agreed Service Time - Downtime}}{\text{Agreed Service Time}}
 $$